 Each full-time bargaining unit member shall receive two (2) eight (8) hour Personal Business Days per vacation year to conduct personal business that cannot be conducted outside of the regular workday.
+Personal Business Days may be used in increments of four (4) hours.
 Part-time members shall receive one (1) four (4) hour Personal Business Day subject to the provisions herein.
 The days shall not accumulate.
 If notice is given at least forty-eight (48) hours in advance, no reason needs to be stated, and no documentation will be required.
 If notice of less than forty-eight (48) hours is given, the leave may be approved at the discretion of the Appointing Authority or designee.
 The days shall have no cash-out value.
 A Personal Business Day can be used the day before or the day after a holiday.
 The use of a Personal Business Day is subject to the usual operational need requirement.